threefoldtech/zos/docs/network_new/MESH.md

 Also, a Mesh is static: once it is configured, and thus during the lifetime of the network, there is one node containing the aggregator for Mesh clients that live on hidden nodes.
 So if then an aggregator node has died or is not reachable any more, the mesh needs to be reapplied, with __some__ publicly reachable node as aggregator node.

 So it goes a bit like ![this](HIDDEN-PUBLIC.png)
-The Exit labeled NR in that graph is the poing where Network Resources in Hidden Nodes connect to.
+The Exit labeled NR in that graph is the point where Network Resources in Hidden Nodes connect to.
 These Exit NRs are then the transfer nodes between Hidden NRs.

 ## ZOS networkd